 On October 29, 1965, “Brunswick” label released “My Generation”, single by The Who.
-This song was named the 11th greatest song by “Rolling Stone” magazine on its list of the “500 Greatest Songs of All Time”.
+It was placed at number 11, on the “Rolling Stone” magazine list of the “500 Greatest Songs of All Time”.

 On October 24, 2002, Thomas John “Tom” Dowd died aged 77.
 He was recording engineer and producer for Atlantic Records.
 He was credited with innovating the multi-track recording method.
 Tom Dowd recorded albums for number of famous artists including: Eric Clapton, Derek and the Dominos, Rod Stewart, Aretha Franklin, The Drifters, Cream, Lulu, Chicago, The Allman Brothers Band, The J. Geils Band, Lynyrd Skynyrd, Meat Loaf, Sonny & Cher, The Rascals, Willie Nelson, Diana Ross, Kenny Loggins, Dusty Springfield and Otis Redding.